tom-pytel/pfst/README.md

         return -1
 ```

-For more examples see the documentation in `docs/`, or if you're feeling particularly masochistic have a look at `tests/test_fst.py`.
+For more examples see the documentation in `docs/`, or if you're feeling particularly masochistic have a look at the
+`fst` tests in the `tests/` directory.

 ## TODO